fidemin/goculator/README.md

 }
 ```

-The argument of the method is a variable and it returns the float64 value which matches the variable.
-The ``Calculator`` instance has SetContext method which accepts the interface as an argument.
-If the variable exists in the formula, it will be replaced with the result of ``Value`` method.
+The argument of the `Value` method is a string variable which would exist in the formula and it returns the float64.
+The ``Calculator`` instance has Bind method which accepts the interface as an argument.
+If the string variable in the formula, it will be replaced with the result of ``Value`` method.

-### Example
+#### Example
 ```go
 package main